Cian O'Callaghan: Social Democrats

 O'Callaghan was a founding member of the Social Democrats when they launched the party in July 2015.
 O'Callaghan stated his reason for joining the party was "because the party has a serious plan for the long term that will give people security in the areas of health, housing and employment.

 O'Callaghan contested the 2016 general election for the Social Democrats in Dublin Bay North and received 3,864 first preference votes, being eliminated on the 12th count.

 He was the Social Democrats candidate for the Dublin Bay North constituency at the 2020 general election, receiving 6,229 first preference votes, and was elected, taking the third of five seats.
 In doing so, O'Callaghan took up the seat of his former mentor Tommy Broughan, who had decided not to contest that year's election.
-Joan Hopkin was co-opted to O'Callaghan's seat on Fingal County Council following his election to the Dáil.
+Joan Hopkins was co-opted to O'Callaghan's seat on Fingal County Council following his election to the Dáil.

 Following the election, O'Callaghan was named as the Social Democrats' spokesperson on Housing, International Affairs and Defence.

 As of 2020, O'Callaghan opposes any potential merger of the Social Democrats with the Labour Party.
 However, O'Callaghan believes that the left-wing parties in Irish politics should work broadly together.

-In June 2021 O'Callaghan accused the government of allowing "wild west" standards to develop in the building trade and urged them to correct course following the revelations that thousands of homes across the west coast of Ireland and in Dublin were crumbling because of the use of poor building materials such as Mica and Pyrite.
+In June 2021 O'Callaghan accused the government of allowing "wild west" standards to develop in the building trade and urged them to correct course following the revelations that thousands of homes across the west coast of Ireland and in Dublin were crumbling because of the use of poor building materials such as mica and pyrite.
 O'Callaghan stated "We are going to be in a situation again, with the taxpayer picking up the bill, if the Government doesn't act in terms of building standards and construction material standards.
 In particular, we need to have very strong standards put in place, very strong regulation and very strong independent inspections.
 The Government is operating this kind of wild west on building standards and materials."